gitsforvikki/react-recap/README.md

 A stateless component, also known as a “dumb” or “presentational” component, is a component that does not maintain its own internal state.
 It receives data and callbacks through props (short for properties) and only renders the UI based on those props.

 A stateful component, also known as a “smart” or “container” component, is a component that maintains its own internal state.
 It can handle internal state updates and side effects, and may also manage the state of other child components.

+### What is the purpose of the combineReducers function in Redux?

+The combineReducers function in Redux is used to combine multiple individual reducers into a single root reducer.
+In a Redux application, the state is managed by a single store and each piece of the state is managed by a specific reducer.
+The combineReducers function takes an object whose keys correspond to the keys in the state, and whose values are the individual reducers that will manage those parts of the state.